gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Java can use the [Bouncy Castle Java](https://www.bouncycastle.org/documentation/documentation-java/#bouncy-castle-java-fips-documentation) libraries or the algorithms ML-KEM and ML-DSA (JEPs 496 and 497) in [JDK 24](https://openjdk.org/projects/jdk/24/).
-The Bouncy Castle Java Secure Socket Extension (JSSE) can be configured as the first security provider.
+The Bouncy Castle Java Secure Socket Extension (JSSE) provider can be configured as the default security provider, but post-quantum cryptography algorithms are not used in the Bouncy Castle TLS cipher suites yet.

 JavaScript can call the liboqs C library [compiled to web assembly](https://emscripten.org/).